Lake Davenport Sailing Club

 Article VI — Board of Directors

-The affairs of the corporation shall be conducted and managed by a Board of not less than three (3) nor more than seven (7) Directors, who shall be elected at the Annual Meeting of the membership for the following terms: one Director for a three year term, one Director for a two year term, and the remaining number of Directors for a one year term.
+The affairs of the corporation shall be conducted by a Board of not less than three (3) nor more than seven (7) Directors, elected at the Annual Meeting.
+Directors serve staggered terms of one, two, and three years.
+Vacancies shall be filled at a Special Meeting called for such purpose.

 Article VII — Annual Meeting

-The Annual Meeting of the membership shall be held at the principal office on the Second Saturday in November of each year.
-The Board of Directors may specify a different place, date and time with notice given at least five (5) days before.
-Special meetings may be called at any time by the Commodore, any officer, or any five (5) members.
-Each member whose dues are fully paid shall be entitled to one vote; such vote may only be exercised in person and not by proxy.
+The Annual Meeting for election of Directors shall be held at the principal office on the Second Saturday in November of each year.
+The Board may specify a different place, date and time with at least five (5) days' notice.
+Special meetings may be called by the Commodore, any officer, or any five (5) members.
+Each member whose dues are fully paid is entitled to one vote, exercisable only in person (no proxies).

 Article VIII — By-Laws

-The Board of Directors may adopt By-Laws relating to the management of the affairs of the corporation, and shall have the power to make contracts, to purchase, sell and encumber property, and otherwise manage all things pertaining to the affairs of the corporation.
+The Board of Directors may adopt By-Laws relating to the management of the affairs of the corporation and shall have the power to make contracts, purchase, sell and encumber property.

 Article IX — Membership

-Individuals interested in the purpose for which this corporation is formed may become members on application to the Board of Directors and election to membership by the Board.
-Any individual once elected to membership may be removed from the membership rolls by vote of the Board of Directors at any regular or special meeting.
+Individuals may become members on application to the Board of Directors and election by the Board.
+Any member may be removed by vote of the Board at any regular or special meeting.

 Article X — Limited Liability

-The private property of the membership shall be exempt from the debts of the corporation, and the property of the membership and the individual members shall be exempt from all liabilities of the corporation of any and every kind whatsoever.
+The private property of the membership shall be exempt from the debts of the corporation.
+This article may never be amended under any circumstances.

 Article XI — Amendments

-These Articles may be amended at any Annual Meeting or Special Meeting upon the affirmative vote of a majority of the members whose dues are fully paid and are in good standing; provided, however, that Article X shall in no event and under no circumstances be amended.
+These Articles may be amended at any Annual Meeting or Special Meeting upon affirmative vote of a majority of members in good standing, except that Article X shall never be amended.

 Article XII — Dissolution

-In the event of dissolution, after payment of all liabilities and obligations, any remaining assets shall be paid over and transferred to such charitable corporation having an office in Scott County, Iowa, as may be selected by the Board of Directors at the time of dissolution.
-In no event shall any of the assets, earnings or income of the corporation inure to the benefit of a private individual or corporation.
+In the event of dissolution, after payment of all liabilities, remaining assets shall be paid over to a charitable corporation in Scott County, Iowa, as selected by the Board of Directors.
+No assets shall inure to the benefit of any private individual.

 Article I — Membership Classes and Fees

-2. Associate Membership: Shall consist of any person of any age.
-Such members are entitled to use of the clubhouse and grounds only when a full member is present.
-Associate members are not eligible to vote, propose and endorse applications, hold office, skipper yachts in Club sanctioned races unless a full member is aboard, or launch their own boats.
+Any person of any age.
+Entitled to use the clubhouse and grounds only when a full member is present.
+Not eligible to vote, propose/endorse memberships, hold office, or skipper in races unless a full member is aboard.

-3. Honorary Membership: May be granted at the discretion of the Board of Directors.
-Entitled to full use of the clubhouse and grounds, but shall have no voting rights nor be eligible for election to the Board.
+Granted at the discretion of the Board of Directors.
+Full use of clubhouse and grounds, but no voting rights and not eligible for election to the Board.

 Club privileges shall be subject to rules prescribed from time to time.

-Members who have not paid their membership dues by May 1st shall have voluntarily rescinded their membership, and have lost priority boat parking space assignment.
+Members who have not paid dues by May 1st shall have voluntarily rescinded their membership and lost priority boat parking space assignment.

 Article II — Election of Members